HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Maternal & Fetal Medicine Physicians.

 Provide care for high-risk pregnancies: MFM specialists are experts in pregnancies where the mother, baby, or both are at risk for complications.

-Manage maternal health conditions: They help manage pre-existing conditions like heart disease, kidney transplants, diabetes, and high blood pressure, and monitor how these affect pregnancy.
+Manage maternal health conditions: They help manage pre-existing conditions such as heart disease, kidney transplants, diabetes, and high blood pressure, and monitor how these conditions affect pregnancy.

 Diagnose and treat fetal conditions: They use specialized tests like ultrasounds, amniocentesis, and chorionic villus sampling to screen for genetic disorders, birth defects, and growth problems in the fetus.
-They can also provide treatment for certain fetal conditions.
+They can also treat certain fetal conditions.

 Monitor multiple pregnancies: They provide specialized care for pregnancies involving twins or other multiples.